FREE, CONDENSED VERSION BELOW

-Tools: H/8-5.0 mm hook, tapestry needle, and scissors.
-If you crochet with loose tension, you may want to go down one hook size to make denser fabric.
+Tools: H/8-5.0 mm hook, tapestry/yarn needle, 4 st markers (optional), and scissors.
+If you crochet loosely, you might want to go down one hook size to make denser fabric.

 Gauge: 8 sts and 9 rows in 2” (5 cm) of single crochet.

 Ch 60.
-Cut yarn and pull tail out through last st. Pull sts at both ends of chain tightly and, leaving about 3” (8 cm), snip tails.
+Cut yarn and pull tail out through last st. Pull sts at both ends of chain tightly and, leaving about 3” (7.5 cm), snip tails.
 Lightly press bag flat with your hands.
 Starting from either side of edc round, weave first drawstring in and out around posts of sts, until both ends of drawstring come out on same side of bag.
-You may use a yarn needle, a hook, or your fingers.
-Tie ends together in a firm knot, being sure to include the actual chain, not just the tails.
+Use yarn needle, hook, or fingers.
+Tie ends together in a firm knot, being sure to include actual chain, not just tails.
+Snip ends neatly.

-Repeat with second drawstring, starting on opposite side of bag.
-Make sure you weave second drawstring behind and in front of the same posts as you did with first drawstring.
+Repeat for second drawstring, starting on opposite side of bag.
+Make sure to weave second drawstring behind and in front of the same posts as with first drawstring.
 Both ends of second drawstring will come out on opposite side of bag from first drawstring.
 Tie ends together in a firm knot.
 Add beads or buttons, if desired.
-Snip ends.
+Snip ends neatly.